Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 (c) an API, SDK, or other interface that provides third parties with direct or indirect access to the Software's core infrastructure capabilities.

-For clarity, Licensee may use the Software to build and operate its own internal trading, research, or analytics systems and to provide outputs (e.g., analytics, reports, trading decisions) to its own clients, provided such clients do not receive direct or indirect access to the Software itself, including but not limited to: (i) access to the Software's APIs, (ii) ability to execute code or workflows within the Software, (iii) access to the Software's user interface, or (iv) any other means of interacting with or controlling the Software.
+For clarity, Licensee may use the Software to build and operate its own internal trading, research, or analytics systems and to provide outputs (e.g., analytics, reports, trading decisions, predictions, recommendations) to its own clients, provided such clients do not receive direct or indirect access to the Software itself, including but not limited to: (i) access to the Software's APIs, (ii) ability to execute code or workflows within the Software, (iii) access to the Software's user interface, or (iv) any other means of interacting with or controlling the Software.
 Licensee may provide data inputs to the Software and receive outputs from the Software for delivery to clients, but clients may not themselves interact with the Software.

+**Model Training and Resale.**
+Licensee may use the Software to train, develop, or create models, algorithms, or systems for Licensee's own internal commercial use.
+However, Licensee may NOT: (i) use the Software to train models that are then sold, licensed, or provided to third parties as a standalone product or service, (ii) use the Software to create derivative products or services that compete with or substantially replicate the Software's core functionality, or (iii) resell, license, or distribute any models, algorithms, or systems created using the Software to third parties, unless such distribution is limited to outputs (as defined above) and does not include access to the Software itself.
 - Publish or disclose source code derived from the commercial version
 - Publish or disclose performance benchmarks or comparative tests involving the Software to any third party without Licensor's prior written consent (see Section 4.1 below)
 - Remove or alter copyright notices